 Now begin to examine the leg that is sore.
 Check out one of her legs that appears to be fine first, then you have something to compare with.
 See how she responds to your pressure and touch.
 Examine her feet pads, toes, nails and all of her joints and bones.

 Should I take my dog to the vet if she is limping?

 The severity of the limp and how quickly it became apparent is a good indicator as to whether your dog needs to be seen by a vet.
 If the limp is severe, if your dog is not weight baring, if there is an obvious area of swelling, discharge or bleeding, or if your dog’s leg is paralysed, she needs to go to the vets.
 If the limping is mild, and your dog seems otherwise well, you can keep your dog rested at home for a few days to see if there is an improvement before going to the vet.

 Treatment for a dog limping on her back legs

-Don’t assume that because your dog doesn’t bark or whine, or likewise, continues to move around, that she isn’t in pain.
+Don’t assume that because your dog doesn’t bark, whine, or continues to move around, that she isn’t in pain.
 In normal circumstances, it takes a huge amount of discomfort for your dog to protest and alert you to her limp.